Below is the link for Sheriff Sales Effective April 8, 2022.

 If you wish to request an Open House, additional fees will be included with the Sheriff’s return filed with the Clerk of Courts.
 Costs will be approximately based on overtime wage, $250.
 All Open Houses will be advertised with the Notice of Sale.

-B. When the successful bidder for property sold at judicial sale is not the plaintiff, the successful bidder shall deposit with the Sheriff in cash or by certified check 10% of the amount of such bid, this will cover recording fees, conveyance fees and the balance will be used for in the order of distribution.
+A. When the successful bidder for property sold at Tax Sales, Tax Lien Certificate Sales, and Probate Sales is not the plaintiff, the successful bidder shall deposit with the Sheriff in cash or by certified check 10% of the amount of such bid, this will cover recording fees, conveyance fees and the balance will be used for in the order of distribution.
 The deposit is due when sale is final.
 If deposit is not presented at the time of sale, the sale will be continued.
 Full payment is required in 15 days after sale.

 A. prepared deed in recordable form with the first page having a 4” top margin, for the Sheriff to record